tkalmi/crystals-kyber/README.md

 I referenced the original <a href="https://github.com/pq-crystals/kyber">C</a>
 and <a href="https://github.com/fisherstevenk/crystals-kyber-ts">TypeScript</a>
-implementations, while also following the CRYSTALS-Kyber paper as closely as I could.
+implementations, while also following the CRYSTALS-Kyber paper as closely as I could (In hindsight, I probably should have followed the NIST FIPS 203 paper instead, as it breaks down the operations in more detail).
 The main difference between this version and the original TypeScript implementation is that this version uses `TypedArray` construct (`Uint8Array` and `Uint16Array`) instead of an `Array` of numbers.
 This is simply an implementation detail I chose to experiment with low-level bit shifting -- I haven't investigated whether it offers any tangible performance benefits.

 ## Usage